Revolution (Beatles song): Background and composition

 Despite Lennon's antiwar feelings, he had yet to become anti-establishment, and expressed in "Revolution" that he wanted "to see the plan" from those advocating toppling the system.
 In author Mark Hertsgaard's description, the lyrics advocate social change but emphasise that "political actions [should] be judged on moral rather than ideological grounds".
 The repeated phrase "it's gonna be alright" came directly from Lennon's Transcendental Meditation experiences in India, conveying the idea that God would take care of the human race no matter what happened politically.
 Another influence on Lennon was his burgeoning relationship with avant-garde artist Yoko Ono and her espousal of sexual politics as an alternative to Maoist ideas and other hardline philosophies adopted by the political left.
 Lennon credited Ono with awakening him from his passive mindset of the previous year.

-Around the fourth week of May 1968, the Beatles met at Kinfauns, George Harrison's home in Esher, to demonstrate their compositions to each other in preparation for recording their next studio album.
+Around the fourth week of May 1968, the Beatles met at Kinfauns, George Harrison's home in Esher, to demonstrate their songs to each other in preparation for recording their next studio album.
 A recording from that informal session released in the White Album's Super Deluxe version shows that "Revolution" had two of its three verses intact.
 The lines referencing Mao Zedong – "But if you go carrying pictures of Chairman Mao / You ain't gone make it with anyone anyhow" – were added in the studio.
 While filming a promotional clip later that year, Lennon told director Michael Lindsay-Hogg that it was the most important lyric in the song.
-By 1972, Lennon had changed his mind, saying: "I should have never said that about Chairman Mao."